Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 Canal Saint-Martin

-For a decidedly more local feel than a stroll along the Seine, head to Canal Saint-Martin.
+For a decidedly more local feel than a stroll along the Seine (though plenty of Parisians spend time there, too), head to Canal Saint-Martin.

-At 4.5 kilometers long, Canal Saint-Martin was originally the brainchild of Napoleon and connects the Seine to northeast Paris via waterway.
+At 4.5 kilometers long, Canal Saint-Martin was originally the brainchild of Napoleon and connects the Seine to northeast Paris via water.

 The edges of the canal are dotted with shops, restaurants, gardens, and, of course, plenty of places to sit and relax.